SHINE Conference

 Submit an abstract for the 2026 SHINE Conference

-1. Review the abstract submission guidelines and support options on this website.
+1. First, review the abstract submission guidelines, support options and deadlines on this web page.

-2. Download the appropriate template to draft your abstract.
+2. Download the appropriate template to draft your abstract, and check below for guidance.

 -